MerlijnVH/merlijnvanholder.com/content/posts/nar8-2014-compute-thought/index.md

 Implementing the point‑and‑click layer was the most fun.
 Hovering over an interactable object switches to a duplicate of the 3D mesh, but with an additive shader, offset slightly to create an animated parallax effect.

 Clicking an object queues a pathfinding action to have the character walk over, then opens a dialogue window.
-All dialogue was authored in Twine for fast iteration.
+All dialogue was authored in [Twine for fast iteration](https://twinery.org/).
 Each Twine file is assigned to an object in the editor.

 ![Prototype](media/nar8-2014-compute-thought-04.png)
 _Scene management inside the Unity editor._

 Late in development I added a computer terminal.
 This is where the detective investigates the crime scene and the victim's files.
 It accepts real keyboard input, plays tactile clicky typing sounds, validates input against a list of possible commands, renders text off‑screen on a texture, then draws it in the game world.
-There was groundwork for browsing around the full hard-drive that I couldn't flesh out before the deadline.
+There was groundwork for browsing around the full hard-drive too, but I couldn't flesh it out before the deadline.

 ## Environment & Characters